UniFirst Corporation (UNF): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-The company began operations with a modest, family-funded start, initially operating out of a converted horse barn.
-Precise initial capital figures aren't publicly documented but it was a small-scale family endeavor.
+A modest, family-funded start; precise initial capital figures aren't publicly documented, but it was a small-scale family endeavor.

 Year Key Event Significance

-1936 Company founded as National Overall Dry Cleaning Company.
-Established the foundation in the industrial laundry market in Boston.
+1936 Founded as National Overall Dry Cleaning Company Established the foundation in the industrial laundry market in Boston.

-1981 Renamed UniFirst Corporation Reflected the company's expanded scope and unified brand identity across its growing operations.
+1981 Renamed UniFirst Corporation Reflected the company's expanded scope and unified brand identity.

-1985 Initial Public Offering (IPO) Listed on the New York Stock Exchange (NYSE: UNF), providing capital for accelerated growth and larger acquisitions.
+1985 Initial Public Offering (IPO) on the NYSE (UNF) Provided capital for accelerated growth and larger acquisitions, moving beyond a purely family-run entity.

 UniFirst Corporation (UNF) Ownership Structure